Ivole32/gambling-simulator/Wiki/installation.md

 If pipx isn't installed run ```pip install pipx``` and rerun the command above.

+If you are on windows you have to run the commands int the output of the command above.

+**Note:** If running the program trows an error (like ```Can't find a usable init.tcl```) on windows try to install it with pip instead of pipx

 # Advanced
 ## Option 1
 Go to the repository and open a terminal.